GentleGanku/GrimliteRev/docs/index.md

 This version offers a huge variance of changes that affects both the bot client and the botting game, from performance to functionality.
 ## Changelog <br />
 #### **Skymeister Build**
+###### 5 May 2022:
+- Fixed and improved the Bank Items system (however it will still require you to relog if you wish to put the recently-unbanked items back to the bank, as those items' coin tag isn't registered).
+- Fixed the Quest List system.
+- Fixed the Kill For Item/TempItem bot command.
+- Fixed the Kill bot commands not using skills properly on some cases.
+- Fixed the Chat Command for Combat not executing properly on some cases.
+- Fixed the Anti-Counter Attack function not executing properly on some cases.
+- Fixed the Anti-AFK function not cancelling AFK state on some cases.
+- Fixed the bot commands with the Cell prompt for registering the incorrect Cell value.
+- Fixed the bot commands with the Quest prompt for not loading the targeted quest if it hasn't been pre-loaded.
+- Improved backend code.
+- Quest Preload function will no longer scan a Quest-related bot command if it has a Variable value.
+- Ping Monitor will no longer send a ping scan (as it cancels AFK state) whenever the player goes AFK. <br />
 ###### 2 May 2022:
 - Fixed the Buy Item commands not executing properly for unstackable items.
 - Fixed the Skill Set system using randomized skills when there's a custom Skill Set being used.